SaChiaChe/Trace-Route/README.md

 3. A problem that I still don't know why it occurs:
-When sending the packet immediately after receiving it, somehow I can't receive the packets normally, and the time becomes very weird.
+Sometimes when sending the packet immediately after receiving it, somehow I can't receive the packets normally, and the time becomes very weird.
-I added a time.sleep(0.1) to prevent from sending too fast, and it works fine now.
+If the problem occurs, just add a time.sleep() between every packet sent.

 ## Built With